 We became closer—actual friends.
 We ate Chipotle for dinner most nights and watched movies and took walks around the block.
 And then, a game changer: at the end of the summer he started dating the woman he married, my sister-in-law.
 I am an overly emotional baby, and was highly attached, so I had a hard time with this transition.
 It was the end of our nuclear family—the only thing I had ever known—and I was no longer the center of his attention, whether that was imagined or not.
 But it was also a crucial lesson.
 In ways subtle and abrupt, the only constant in life is change.

 Of course, his marriage was only the beginning of many bigger changes.
 Dad got sick and passed away.
-Jack, too, met his wife in college, my second strong and admirable sister-in-law.
+Jack, too, met his eventual-wife in college, my second strong and admirable sister-in-law.
 Mom became engaged to a man who also lost his spouse to cancer.
 Alex moved back to Minnesota, became a lawyer, and had two kids who, obviously, are good-looking angels.

 On the phone this weekend, Alex took me (on video chat) into a side room after I’d talked to my niece.
 What would I do with the rest of my day, he wondered?
 How was I?
-And because he was the one who asked—the person who saw me eat raw snow, like his best friend, and stow away his doll—I let myself turn into a puddle.
+And because he was the one who asked—the person who saw me eat raw snow, like his best friend, and stow away his doll—I could let myself turn into a puddle.
 There he was with this beautiful family, on a Saturday, just hanging out in their living room, like we used to do.
-What was I doing here, alone?
+What was I doing here alone?

 In the end, it will have been for the best that I moved and stayed away, he said.
 I’m leading the life I wanted.
 He chose to move back home.
 If I really wanted that, I could choose that, too.
 But I had worked to get where I was.
 Alex had seen me when I wore North Star jerseys and blew bubbles out of Big League Chew; but he also saw me write unfavorable reviews of our deacon’s Sunday sermons in my fake newspaper for fun, and was there when I went to school to do that professionally; he implicitly understood my dilemma, and why it felt hard.